-Item Issue

-Proposals Submitted in PAMS.
-Do not submit proposals

-in Grants.gov or FedConnect.
-Do not attempt

-to submit a proposal unless you are affiliated

-with a DOE/NNSA National Laboratory.

-Pre-Proposals - Submit your pre-proposal in PAMS.

-- Do not submit your pre-proposal in

-Grants.gov.

-- Follow the instructions in Section IV for the

-preparation of a pre-preproposal.

-Page Limits Strictly followed throughout proposal,

-including particular attention to:

-- Project Narrative

-- Data Management Plan(s) (DMPs)

-- Letter(s) of Recommendation, if any

-Personally Identifiable Information None present in the proposal

-Project Narrative Composed of one PDF file including all

-appendices

-Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

-affiliation(s), Co-Investigator(s), Co-

-Investigator's institutional affiliation(s)

-DOE Title Page Follow instructions closely

-Budget Use current negotiated indirect cost and fringe

-benefit rates

-Budget Justification (attached to budget) Justify all requested costs

-Biographical Sketches Follow page limits strictly and do not include

-list of collaborators.

-Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding.

-List of Individuals who Should not Serve as Provided as separate file in proposal

-Merit Reviews

-Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed

-research

-- Include a DMP even if no experimental

-data is expected
+Item Issue Proposals Submitted in PAMS.
+Do not submit proposals in Grants.gov or FedConnect.
+Do not attempt to submit a proposal unless you are affiliated with a DOE/NNSA National Laboratory.
+Letters of Intent (LOIs) - Submit your LOI in PAMS. - Do not submit your LOI in Grants.gov. - Follow the instructions in Section IV for the preparation of an LOI.
+Page Limits Strictly followed throughout proposal, including particular attention to: - Project Narrative - Data Management Plan(s) (DMPs) - Letter(s) of Recommendation, if any Personally Identifiable Information None present in the proposal Project Narrative Composed of one PDF file including all appendices Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional affiliation(s), Co-Investigator(s), Co- D 0 7 7 1 1 2 Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe benefit rates Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include list of collaborators.
+Current and Pending Support Ensure complete listing of all activities, regardless of source of funding.
+List of Individuals who Should not Serve as Provided as separate file in proposal Merit Reviews Data Management Plans (DMP) - If referring to an experiment's DMP, describe the relationship to the proposed research - Include a DMP even if no experimental data is expected

+Promoting Inclusive and Equitable Research PIER Plans are a new requirement for new

+(PIER) Plan and renewal proposals.

 Institutions capable of being funded through Do not create new institutions in the PAMS

 the DOE Field Work System website for any DOE/NNSA National

 Laboratory or DOE Site.

 Submissions will be evaluated for technical

 merit, but any resulting funding, work, or

 awards will be made under the laboratory or

 site's contract with DOE.
 No separate

 financial assistance awards will be made.
 No

 administrative provisions of this

 Announcement will apply to the laboratory or

 any laboratory subcontractor.